-Earnings from Jewish education should be viewed in the context of the part-time nature of Jewish education.
-Table 2 shows that 58% of the teachers we surveyed reported earning less than \$10,000 from their work in Jewish education in one school, while 43% reported earning less than \$5,000.
-(In Los Angeles, 69% of teachers earn less than \$10,000 per year, according to Aron and Phillips, 1988; note that their sample was two-thirds supplementary teachers.)
-Fifteen percent of the teachers in our survey said they receive between \$10,000 and \$15,000, 18% reported wages between \$15,000 and \$30,000, while 9% reported earnings of over \$30,000 annually.
-As one educational director of a day school lamented, "We certainly lose the best teachers to principalships, assistant principalships, administrative roles, because that is what day schools are willing to pay for.
+Earnings from Jewish education must be viewed in the context of the part-time nature of the work.
+Table 6 shows that 58% of the teachers we surveyed reported earning less than \$10,000 from their work in Jewish education in one school, while 43% reported earning less than \$5,000.
+(In Los Angeles, 69% of teachers earned less than \$10,000 per year, according to Aron and Phillips, 1988, but their sample was two thirds supplementary teachers.)
+Fifteen percent of the teachers in our survey said they earned between \$10,000 and \$15,000; 18% reported wages between \$15,000 and \$30,000; while 9% reported earnings of over \$30,000 annually.
+As one educational director of a day school lamented: "We certainly lose the best teachers to principalships, assistant principalships, administrative roles, because that is what day schools are willing to pay for.
 They are not willing to pay the same thing for teachers."

-This is a problem with which all education systems (not only Jewish education) must contend: Because of education's flat hierarchy, often a teacher must move out of teaching in order to advance professionally.
+This is a problem with which all education systems (not only Jewish education) must contend: Because there are few opportunities for job promotion within teaching, often a teacher must leave the classroom to advance professionally.